 Our shared hosting packages support the following CloudLinux resource limits:

 |CPU speed limit, relative to a single core.
-Measured by % of a core, our hosting packages start from 100% (1x CPU core).|
+Measured by number of cores, our hosting packages start from 100% (1x CPU core).|

 PMEM - Physical Memory limit

 |Physical memory limit (also includes shared memory and disk cache).
-Measured in MB, our hosting packages start from 1024MB.
+Measured in MB, our hosting packages start from 2048MB.|

 |IO throughput - combines both read & write operations.
 Measured in MBs per second, our hosting packages start with a limit of 8MB per second.|

 |IOPS||Restricts total number of read/write operations per second.
 Our packages start with a limit of 1024 operations per second.|

 EP - Entry processes

 |Limit on entry processes.
-Usually represents max number of concurrent connections to apache dynamic scripts as well as SSH and cron jobs running simultaneously.
+Usually represents max number of concurrent connections to Apache dynamic scripts as well as SSH and cron jobs running simultaneously.
 Our packages start with a limit of 30 entry processes.|

 NPROC - Number of proccess